SAP/code-pal-for-abap/docs/checks/empty-procedure.md

 # Empty Procedure Check
 ## What is the Intent of the Check?
-The Empty Procedures check searches for empty methods, functions, forms and modules.
+The Empty Procedures check searches for empty methods, forms and modules.

 ## How does the check work?
 The check highlights all empty code statements.
 Comments and Pragmas are also classified as "empty".